 The Capitol Siege: The Arrested And Their Stories

-Nearly every day since insurrectionists stormed the U.S. Capitol, the list of those charged in the attack grows longer.
-The government has now identified more than 200 people for their alleged role in the Jan.
+Nearly every day since insurrectionists stormed the U.S. Capitol, the list of those charged in the attack has grown longer.
+The government has now identified more than 200 suspects in the Jan.
 6 rioting, which ended with five people dead, including a U.S. Capitol Police officer.

-As Congress considers a presidential impeachment related to the attack, those criminal cases provide clues to questions surrounding the incident: Who exactly joined the mob?
+As Congress considers a presidential impeachment in response to the attack, those criminal cases provide clues to key questions surrounding the Capitol breach: Who exactly joined the mob?
 What did they do?
 And why?

 Jump to our database of individuals charged

-Note: Editor's note: This story includes explicit language.